disoweb/DigiPay/replit.md

 - Mobile-first responsive design

 ## Current Status
 The project is fully functional and ready for continued development.
-All core features are working including payments, user verification, and real-time messaging.
+All core features are working including:
+- Payments with Paystack integration (working)
+- 3-level KYC verification system (implemented and operational)
+- Real-time user lookup with verification status (working)
+- P2P trading marketplace (working)
+- Real-time messaging system (working)
+- Database messaging issue resolved

+The application is running successfully on port 5000 with all new KYC features integrated.